 Tai Chi Chuan is the embodiment of an ancient human philosophy.
 A rigorous course of self-discipline and self-exploration, through which we achieve a deeper understanding of our own mind and body, our relationships with others, and our role within the broader ecosystem.

 Yang style is the world’s most popular version of Tai Chi.
 Its signature characteristics are even and fluid movement, upright stances, and expansive postures.

 From past to present

-Tai Chi was made famous by Chinese boxers Yang Luchan and Yang Chengfu, who answered many challenges and won in competition against other styles of martial arts.
+Tai Chi was made famous by Chinese boxers Yang Luchan and Yang Chengfu, who accepted many challenges and won in competition against other styles of martial arts.

 Master Yang also taught a set of partner exercises known as tuishou or “pushing hands.”
 These gentle drills allow Tai Chi students to develop, apply and improve their skills peacefully and without injury.

 Tai Chi draws inspiration from legendary figures of Chinese history.
 These heroes include Daoist philosopher Lao Tzu, General Qi Jiguang, and the wandering sage Zhang Sanfeng.

 Although its exact origins are inseparable from ancient myth, the benefits of regular Tai Chi practice are tangible, relevant, and scientifically validated.*